OSGeo/gdal/doc/source/programs/gdal_syntax.rst

   e.g. ``-f, --of, --format, --output-format <OUTPUT-FORMAT>``

-  Boolean arguments are specified by just specifying the argument name.
+  Boolean arguments (also called flags) are specified by just specifying the argument name.

+  e.g. ``--overwrite``

   Arguments that require a value are specified like: